cemc-oper/ecflow-docker/README.md

-# nwpc-ecflow-docker
+# ecflow-docker

-Docker images for ecFlow.
+A docker image for ecFlow python API with python 3.